 Graft-versus-host disease (GVHD) is a common side effect in people who receive cells from a donor (allogeneic transplant).
 It occurs when the transplanted cells recognize the recipient’s tissues as foreign and attack the tissues.
 GVHD can cause a variety of problems, including skin rashes, diarrhea, and less frequently, liver problems.

-Seattle Cancer Care Alliance (SCCA) has had a dedicated infrastructure for long-term transplant follow-up since the 1980s, and we are experts in treating people with GVHD.
+Fred Hutchinson Cancer Center has had a dedicated infrastructure for long-term transplant follow-up since the 1980s, and we are experts in treating people with GVHD.
 Our doctors have leading roles in the Consensus Conference on Clinical Practice in Chronic GVHD, and they help determine standard-of-care treatments in addition to designing and conducting clinical studies aimed at improving patient outcomes and preventing GVHD altogether.

 There are two types of GVHD: